sparshsah/foggy-ml/README.md

 referring variable name.
 We thereby
-(a) make it immediately obvious that we're done with that variable, (b) prevent accidental misuse after that point, and (c) declutter the namespace.
+(a) make it immediately obvious that we're done with that variable, (b) prevent accidental misuse after that point,
+(c) declutter the namespace, and, yes,
+(d) let the garbage collector collect it if it wants.

 - We stick to the first-person plural in comments ("we", "us", "our").
 This isn't the "Royal We", it just helps